 - Yoast SEO: Yoast is a free search engine optimization (SEO) plugin with many features that help you get your site found, including submitting a sitemap to Google and also setting keywords for each blog posts so you can make sure each recipe is optimized for search.
 There is a premium version of Yoast, but the free version is really all you need.

 - Askimet: this free plugin filters spam on your site

-- Social Warfare: a big part of growing a food blog is sharing your content, and Social Warefare makes that possible by including small share buttons on every post.
+- Grow by Mediavine: a big part of growing a food blog is sharing your content, and Grow by Mediavine makes that possible by including small share buttons on every post.
 It also allows you to hide a Pinterest pin so it’s not visible on your blog posts, but is visible when people share your post to Pinterest (I personally don’t like including Pinterest pins with text on my posts, but this is a personal styling decision).
-There is a free version, but I upgraded to the Pro version for added functionality.

 Most “how to blog” tutorials will not include signing up for an email service provider as an essential step to starting a food blog, but because I’m writing this so you can avoid making the same mistake that I did by not starting my email list sooner, so I highly suggest starting one from the beginning.

 Email marketing is a beast of a topic that I’m still exploring myself, but the main reason for collecting email addresses is that you want to build a community around your blog and speak directly to your readers.